hexagon5un/barking_dogs_dds_demo/README.md

 There are _tons_ of optimizations that could be applied to this code.
 It goes with an introductory article on DDS I wrote for Hackaday (LINK!?!?), and it's built for comfort.
 It ain't built for speed.

+## Arduino??
+C??

+I wrote the code in pretty agnostic C so that it should compile just fine once you replace `setup()` and `loop()` with `main()`.
+At least it works for me.

+Also included, at no extra charge, my Arduino-alike Makefile, and a generic AVR-GCC Makefile (with _far_ too many frills.)

 ## Further work?

-If you took a sample, split it up intoattack, sustain, and decay phases, and then added a couple if() statements in the ISR, you'd have a decent general purpose (8-bit, 8kHz) sample player.
+If you took a sample, split it up into attack, sustain, and decay phases, and then added a couple if() statements in the ISR, you'd have a decent general purpose (8-bit, 8kHz) sample player.